EU Licensed4.8/5

 Can I get Ozempic on the NHS?

 Yes, if you have type 2 diabetes and meet NICE NG 28 criteria.
-You typically need to have tried metformin and at least one other oral drug first.
+You usually need to have tried metformin and at least one other oral drug first.
+You cannot get Ozempic on the NHS for weight loss alone.

-Ozempic is not available on the NHS for weight loss alone.
 Wegovy is the licensed product for obesity.

 Why is Ozempic out of stock in the UK?